General introduction to RetinaLyze

 As an optometrist, you can offer RetinaLyze screenings to your customers.
 Whether you plan to offer the screenings as an independent product or as an add-on to your standard eye exams, the availability of RetinaLyze screenings will enhance the professional brand of your store(s) and help you get a closer and more personal relationship with your customers.

-Take a fundus photo, send it to our service and receive results instantly.
+Take a fundus photo/OCT-scan, send it to our service and receive results instantly.

 Logging into RetinaLyze